sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_sampling_design.md

 nav_order: 1
 ---

+# Overview

-# Overview: What is Sampling Design?
+## What is Sampling Design?
 Sampling design refers to the structured approach used to select a subset of data points or observations from a larger population or dataset.
 A well-thought-out sampling design ensures that the selected sample is representative of the broader population, reducing bias and improving the reliability of results.

+The design includes several key dedision points such as the:
+- total sample size (number of samples)
+- sampling unit (size and shape of each sample)
+- sampling technique (e.g. random, gridded, proportional allocation across strata)
+- method of sample distribution (tool used to assign sample locations)

+## How is sampling used?
 Sampling design has uses in many fields, but we will be focusing on three main use cases:
 - Gathering samples for training machine learning algorithms
 - A statistical approach used to infer the characteristics of a larger area or population by analyzing data from a representative subset (sample) of that area
     - Namely, *sample-based area estimation*, for estimating areas of a feature and quantifying uncertainties, avoiding the bias inherent in using maps for area estimation
-- Extracting samples for quality control / accuracy assessment
+- Extracting samples for accuracy assessment of a map

-# What are the goals of a good sampling design?
+## What are the goals of a good sampling design?

 1. **Representativeness**
 - Ensure the sample accurately reflects the population or area of interest.